docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 ListBox

 A list box with zero or more items.
-Calls the onChange callback if the item selection is changed by a script or the user, or if the object’s notify() method is called.
+Calls the onChange callback if the item selection is changed by a script or the user, or if the object's notify() method is called.
 A double click on an item selects that item and calls the onDoubleClick callback.
 To add to a window w:
 w.add ("listbox", bounds [, items, {creation_properties}]);
 bounds: Optional.
-The control’s position and size.
+The control's position and size.
 items: Optional.
 An array of strings for the text of each list item.
 A ListItem object is created for each item.
 Supply this argument, or the items property in creation_properties, not